 (2) A mailing matrix in a format prescribed by the clerk; and

-(3) A filing fee paid in full in accordance with FRBP 1006, or the first installment together with a motion to pay the filing fee in installments in accordance with FRBP 1006.
+(3) A filing fee paid in full in accordance with FRBP 1006, or the filing of a completed and signed Form 103A.

 (c) Declaration.
 Petitions filed by lawyers who are registered CM/ECF participants shall be accompanied by a declaration substantially conforming to the local form (Declaration Re: Electronic Filing of Petition, Schedules & Statements [GUB 5005-4]).